MaskingTechnology/jitar-plugins/packages/authentication/README.md

 export default new AuthenticationMiddleware(identityProvider, authProcedures, redirectPath, whiteList);
 ```

-The second operates on the client side (web browser) and provides auth informations with every request.
+The requester middleware operates on the client side (web browser) and provides auth informations with every request.

 ```ts
 // src/middleware/requesterMiddleware.ts